Guide to the Best Dubrovnik Beaches

 Bokar Beach is a small pebbly beach next to the Pile Gate.
 It’s not much for swimming as the water is quite shallow but it’s a good spot for dipping your toes in or launching a sea kayak.

 This beach is located in Pile, very near Dubrovnik’s Old Town.
-It’s used mostly by locals so don’t expect crowds. Šulić Beach was also used in the filming of Game of Thrones, specifically as the scene of a sea battle.
+It’s one of the oldest swimming spots in Dubrovnik and is still used mostly by locals so don’t expect crowds.
+The beach offers great views over the open seas as well as over nearby Lovrijenac tower. Šulić Beach was also used in the filming of Game of Thrones, specifically as the scene of a sea battle.

 I gave cliff beaches a try when I went swimming off the city walls.
 It turns out I’m a bit of a crap swimmer when I have to jump straight into deep water.
 I much prefer to splash around in chest high water and occasionally swim out deeper.
 If you’re a strong swimmer and love doing cannonballs check out Buza, one of the cliff bars.
 There are great spots for leaping off rocks and ladders to help you get back out again.
 On these “beaches” you’ll see people perched on the cliffs, lounging around like sea lions sunning themselves.
 Swimming at Dubrovnik’s rocky/cliff beaches is definitely a unique experience.